Observation Series

 DSC04875 (11)

 The first time that I met this beetle was in September 2011, on the leaf of a rubber tree (Hevea brasiliensis).
 At that time, it was to me just another interesting beetle seen on a field trip.
-A month later, when I saw it for the second time on an air potato tuber at a totally different area, I was thrilled because now I know the diet of this beetle.
+A month later, when I saw it for the second time on an air potato tuber at a different location, I was thrilled because now I know the diet of this beetle.
 When I went back the location where I spotted the first beetle, indeed, air potato vine was also abundant there.

 Based on the description in the Environmental Assessment (February 2011) by U.S. Department of Agriculture on the release of this beetle in the field, the beetle was described as one having "a shiny patent leather black color except for its tan/light orange or bright red wing covers" (page 3).
 This description fits rather well with the beetle that I had seen.
-In the September 2011 issue of the Invasive Plant Management Research & Outreach Newsletter (page 9) by Florida Fish and Wildlife Conservation Commission, field collection of the beetles was done in Yunnan Province in China and brought back to the U.S. for breeding.
-The released of this beetle in Florida is expected to take place in 2012.

 photo